Some things have changed in the last century and three-quarters.

 UW President E. A. Birge

-The earliest documented Founders’ Day was held in Madison in February 1915.
+The earliest documented commemoration of that first class was held in Madison in February 1915.
 The following year, WAA’s executive secretary urged alumni clubs across the country to observe the UW’s establishment “sometime in February … with fitting celebrations which might include speakers from the university.”

-In February 1937, WAA took to the airwaves to celebrate in spectacular fashion: a radio broadcast that allowed alumni in Madison and at least 40 other cities to simultaneously commemorate Founders’ Day over NBC’s Blue network.
+In February 1937, WAA took to the airwaves: a radio broadcast that allowed alumni in Madison and at least 40 other cities to simultaneously celebrate over NBC’s Blue network.
 Hundreds of Badgers filled Great Hall at Memorial Union, where Prof. Ray Dvorak’s university band kicked off the evening with a rousing rendition of “On, Wisconsin.”
 Two alumni in Chicago recited stories about the early days of the university.
 And for the program’s coup, star of the silver screen Don Ameche x’31 broadcast directly from Hollywood.

 These airings continued for several years, and during World War II they included special tributes to Badgers serving their country at home and overseas.